Quantized Distributed Nonconvex Optimization Algorithms with Linear Convergence under the Polyak--${\L}$ojasiewicz Condition: Introduction

 \section{Introduction}

 Distributed optimization, which can be traced back to \cite{Tsitsiklis1986TAC,Bertsekas1989parallel}, has received a growing and renewed interest over the last decade due to its wide applications in resource allocation, machine learning, and sensor networks, just to name a few.
-Various distributed optimization algorithms have been developed, see, e.g., recent survey papers \cite{nedic2018distributed,Yang2019ARC}.
-The basic convergence results of distributed optimization algorithms usually guarantee sublinear convergence to the optimal point for the case where the local cost functions are convex, see, e.g., \cite{Johansson2008CDC,Nedic2009TAC,Zhu2011TAC,Nedic2015TAC}.
-When the local cost functions are strongly convex and smooth, linear convergence results are established \cite{lu2012zero,Kia2015Aut,wang2010AAC,Xu2015CDC,Shi2015SIAM}.
+Various distributed optimization algorithms have been developed. \LX{For an overview, see} recent survey papers \cite{nedic2018distributed,Yang2019ARC}.
+The basic convergence results of distributed optimization algorithms guarantee {\em \LX{sublinear}} convergence to the optimal point \LX{when} the local cost functions are convex, e.g., \cite{Johansson2008CDC,Nedic2009TAC,Zhu2011TAC,Nedic2015TAC}.
+When the local cost functions are strongly convex and smooth, linear convergence results are established \LX{(\cite{lu2012zero,Kia2015Aut,wang2010AAC,Xu2015CDC,Shi2015SIAM})}.

-Distributed optimization algorithms require the agents to communicate with each other through a communication network.
-Since the communication channels often have limited bandwidth or capacity, distributed optimization algorithms with quantized communication have been developed.
-For the convex case, the authors of \cite{Rabbat2005JSAC,Nedic2008CDC} proposed a quantized distributed incremental and subgradient algorithm, respectively.
-These algorithms sublinearly converge to a neighborhood around the optimal point.
-The authors of \cite{Pu2016TAC} developed a quantized accelerated gradient algorithm and established linear convergence to a neighborhood around the optimal point.
+Distributed optimization algorithms require the agents to communicate with each other.
+Since communication channels have limited bandwidth, distributed optimization algorithms with quantized communications have been developed. \LX{Early works on quantization for single-agent systems are given in \cite{Larson1967TAC,Curry1969TAC}.
+Extensions have been proposed to deal with the distributed consensus problem with limited communication data rate, e.g., \cite{Cai2012Aut,Carli2010Aut,Rikos2020TAC,Lee2020TAC}. \red{Recent research has focused on quantized distributed optimization.}} For the convex case, \cite{Rabbat2005JSAC,Nedic2008CDC} proposed a quantized distributed incremental and subgradient algorithm, respectively.
+These algorithms {\em \LX{sublinearly}} converge to a neighborhood around the optimal point. \cite{Pu2016TAC} developed a quantized distributed accelerated gradient algorithm and established linear convergence to a neighborhood around the optimal point. \cite{Yuan2012distributed} proposed a distributed dual averaging method with quantized communication \red{by using} \LX{a} probabilistic quantizer, \red{and} demonstrated that the proposed \LX{algorithm} {\em \LX{sublinearly}} converges to a global optimal point in expectation.